RaftLib/ipc/README.md

 # Compiling

-Currently only for Linux systems.
-Will add OS X and Windows (likely OS X first) soon.
+Currently only for Linux and OS X systems.
+Will add Windows soon.
 Compiles with gcc 9+ and clang 10+.

 ```
 git clone https://github.com/RaftLib/ipc.git